Marcus Silcock

 Adam J Maynard

 “Gallons of Gertrude Stein, smatterings of Edith Sitwell and Stevie Smith.
 Mouthfuls of Michaux, currents of Kafka and Carrington, Donald Barthelme dropping around for tea.”
-Some terrific new poems by Adam J Maynard.
-Check em out in the surreal-absurd weekly sampler at Mercurius.
-Read more
+Some terrific new poems by… Read more.

 -